ReaverShadow/Mu-boo-Cub-Mug/README.md

 * Power on
 #### Buttons
 * Power tact switch
-* 3 stage slider to adjust performance mode.
+* Power mode tact switch
 #### Ports
 * 2x USB-C, both will be charging capable.
 > This is the current plan.
 Since there are many USB-A devicces out there, I am/have considered adding one USB2.0 Type-A port, if PCB and phsysical space will allow.